 Diversify across companies

-Diversify across industries and sectors
+Diversify across industries and sectors.

 Stocks come from many sectors and industries.
 Buying stocks from multiple sectors protects you from a market downturn if one or multiple sectors perform poorly.
 For example, if you buy airlines, oil, hotels, and booking companies, your risk will be exponential.
-This is because something that affects the travel industry such as Covid-19 will directly affect all these sectors.
+This is because something that affects the travel industry, such as Covid-19, will directly affect all these sectors.
 In this case, people will stop flying and travel less, leading to fewer hotel and travel booking sales and reduced oil prices.

-How can you spread out your assets across industries other than the travel and oil sectors?
+How can you spread your assets across industries other than the travel and oil sectors?
 Here is how you can diversify across multiple sectors and hedge against the risk posed by the oil and travel industry in your portfolio.

 When people are not traveling, they spend too much time at home.
 In this case, you can diversify your investment by holding consumer goods and staples, entertainment, streaming services, etc.

-Diversify in foreign investments
+Diversify in foreign investments.

 Another way to diversify your investments is to hold foreign assets.
-Holding foreign assets, however, comes with some challenges as companies’ values decrease due to many factors such as political climate and trade policies.
+Holding foreign assets, however, comes with some challenges as companies’ values decrease due to many factors, such as political climate and trade policies.
 For example, if 50% of a Chinese company’s profit comes from exporting its goods to U.S. markets, your portion will be affected if the U.S. imposes sanctions on goods from China.
 It is also difficult to know how exactly a particular company is doing.
 Assets in countries that go through turmoil and with unstable political changes also pose more risk.

 It is best to hold foreign equities that are stable and from stable countries.
-This will minimize the risk of losing your money due to competition and lower sales.
+This will minimize the risk of losing money due to competition and lower sales.
 Even if the political climate affects the company’s sales, it will still survive once sanctions are lifted or look for other markets.
 Small companies usually go bankrupt when their sales are affected by a change in market stability due to a lack of capital to adapt and keep operations going while looking for other markets.

-Diversify across different time frames
+Diversify across different time frames.

-A good example of a well-diversified portfolio
+An example of a well-diversified portfolio

 What is the risk of the 60/40 portfolio?